duecknoah/weather_service/Readme.md

 ### Your feedback on this technical challenge
 **Have feedback for how we could make this assignment better?
 Please let us know.**

+Building a Full Stack solution for this problem was a lot of fun, quite the challenge!
+Its been very fun learning how to build an application like this from the ground up.
+Took me longer than expected.